ashki23/R-notes/R_markdown.md

 # R Markdown
 *[Ashkan Mirzaee](https://ashki23.github.io/index.html) - December 2018*

-R Markdown is a file format for making dynamic HTML documents with R Studio.
+[R Markdown](https://rmarkdown.rstudio.com) is a file format for making dynamic HTML documents with R Studio.
 An R Markdown document is written in Markdown and could contain chunks of embedded source codes, LaTeX formula and graphics.
 A basic knowledge about Markdown and LaTeX is required to create HTML documents by R Markdown.
-This tutorial provides a quick reference of R Markdown features.

 You may review a tutorial in [here](https://ashki23.github.io/markdown_latex.html) to learn more about Markdown and LaTeX.
+This tutorial only provides a quick reference of some R Markdown features.

 ## Code chunks
 In R Markdown, we can evaluate source codes such as R and Python.
 For example we can display and run the following R codes by inserting ` ```{program} `.
 For example: